Russo-Turkish War (1877–1878): The Ottoman Army

-The Ottoman army was also well-equipped with 75% of the army equipped with the Peabody-martini rifle accurate to 1,800 yards.
-The Ottoman support services were however less impressive with the army often forced to resort to foraging though Ottoman forces were equipped with entrenching tools which they used extensively at Plevna and they had sufficient ammunition for their repeating rifles.
-The Ottoman artillery were armed with Krupp guns.
+The Ottoman army was also well equipped; 75% of its troops were equipped with Peabody-Martini rifles (accurate to 1,800 yards), with 300,000 of these guns having been purchased prior to the war.
+The remainder of the regular troops used Snider rifles; the irregulars used Winchester repeating rifles, and the Egyptians used Remington rifles.
+The Ottoman support services were, however, less impressive, with the army often forced to resort to foraging.
+On the other hand, Ottoman forces were equipped with entrenching tools (which they used extensively at Plevna) and had sufficient ammunition for their repeating rifles.
+The Ottoman artillery were armed with Krupp guns of the 8cm and 9cm types for field usage, with 12 cm and 15cm guns also being used (but less commonly) and various older guns found primarily in fortresses.

-The Ottoman army at the outbreak of war was divided into several groups.
-The largest was the 168,000 under the command of Abdul Kerim Pasha based out of Shumla, 140,000 was assigned to the general task of fighting threats in the European provinces of the Empire with 45,000 in various garrisons in Anatolia Europe and Crete with the Caucasus army containing 70,000 men, the total of men under arms amounted to 378,000 men.
+At the outbreak of war, the Ottoman army was divided into several groups.
+The largest was the 168,000-man contingent under the command of Abdülkerim Nadir Pasha, based out of Shumla.
+140,000 were assigned to the general task of fighting threats in the European provinces of the Empire, with 45,000 in various garrisons in Anatolia, Europe, and Crete.
+With the Caucasus army containing 70,000 men, the total of number of troops amounted to 378,000.

+Olender gives a breakdown of Ottoman troops in the spring of 1877 as containing 571 infantry battalions (181 of which were Nizam), 147 cavalry squadrons and 143 artillery batteries not including the fortress and garrison companies or irregulars.
+On paper this would amount to 441,954 infantry (140,094 being nizam troops), 21,021 cavalry and 858 guns.
+However, due to other conflicts and the ongoing process of mobilisation of the Redif units at this process the Regular Ottoman army amounted to 400,000 troops with an additional 90,000 irregular troops and Egyptian troops.